AkshathRaghav/cubot.io/README.md

 # Description

 ### A Java library to help you :
-* Virtual construct a Cube,
+* Virtually construct a Cube,
 * Execute Moves and Perform algorithms easily,
-* Manipulate the Cube in other ways,
+* Manipulate the Cube using simple java,
 * Get the solution for the cube
 * Use a cube in your own projects